 Tiny elevated greens – averaging just 4,500 square feet each – demand precision, the kind of delicate approaches that will surely come in handy as you gear up for No. 2.
 An interesting combination of par-3s and shorter par-4s provide ample opportunities to play aggressively in search of a low score.
 But beware – accuracy and distance control also come into play on a number of well-conceived doglegs.

-In April, Pinehurst No. 3 reopened after restoring much of Donald Ross’ spirit and vision.
+Pinehurst No. 3 reopened in spring of 2017 after restoring much of Donald Ross’ spirit and vision.
 You may read more about the changes here.